ejarzo/planet/src/pages/sell-trade/index.md

 We buy interesting cassettes.

 We buy all kinds of DVDs and Blu Rays.
 We focus on classic movies, foreign films, some TV series, music DVDs and offbeat titles.
-We’re much more likely to buy items with niche interest than blockbuster Hollywood films.
+We especially appreciate Criterion and other high quality versions of films.
+We’re more likely to buy items with niche interest than blockbuster Hollywood films.

-If you want to bring in over 50 items, we suggest calling first (617 492-0693).
+If you want to bring in over 50 items, we suggest calling first (617-492-0693).
 While you don’t need an appointment, on very busy days there may be a wait.
+For larger collections you shoulkd make an appointment.
 We don’t keep anything over night, so if you drop off a collection and leave, please be sure that you can come back later the same day.